2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 1. Organic Keyword Ranking: Monitor your rankings on major search engines for targeted keywords relevant to your business (e.g., Google).
 Higher rankings equate to increased organic visibility and potential lead generation.
 Aim for top 10 positions for key terms, striving for top 3 over time.

 2. Organic Click-Through Rate (CTR): This measures the percentage of users who click on your search result after seeing it in the search engine results page (SERP).
-Higher CTR indicates your title and meta descriptions are compelling and relevant.
-Target a CTR above 5% for competitive keywords.
+A higher CTR indicates that your title and meta descriptions are compelling and relevant.
+For competitive keywords, target a CTR above 5%.

 4. Paid Keyword Cost per Click (CPC): In paid search campaigns, CPC tells you how much you pay each time someone clicks on your ad.
 Track average CPC by keyword and campaign to optimize spending and target profitable terms.
 Expected CPCs vary widely, but $1-$3 is a common range.